mikblack/python_introduction/lesson/intro.md

 Currently still has 2 major version python2 and python3.
 The transition has been slow.
 This is because some changes to the code would have meant important 3rd party libriaries would have needed a rewrite,

-It has some core pholosophies.
+It has some core philosophies.

 - Beautful is better than ugly
 - Explicit is better than implicit
-- Simple is better than complext
+- Simple is better than complex
-- Complex is better than comppilacted
+- Complex is better than complicated
 - Readability counts